-Diversity Drives Innovation—Taking Action to Change the Face of Computing
+Diversity Drives Innovation—Take Action to Broaden Participation in Computing (BPC)

-The BPCnet Resource Portal is a clearinghouse for the community to learn about and engage with ongoing projects to diversify computing.
-The BPCnet serves two key roles:
+The BPCnet Resource Portal is a clearinghouse for the community to learn about and engage with ongoing projects to address the underrepresentation in computing including people who identify as women, African Americans, Hispanics, Native Americans and indigenous peoples, and persons with disabilities.
+(Additional groups may also be included, as described here.)
+BPCnet serves two key roles: